Return to top

 The rest of the recipe can stay the same (you can just mix the corn into the refried beans and leave them whole).
 And since you’re using refried beans, which are already mashed and creamy, you don’t have to use a food processor – that’s one less thing to wash!
 Just mix with a fork instead of a spoon to break up the veggies a bit.

-southwest pinto bean burgers served on a whole wheat bun
+Pinto bean veggie burgers served on a whole wheat bun on a white plate.

 🎥 Watch How to Make It